htran2004/myVIB/README.md

 	                                    |
 	                                    ----default.rb

-	Note that I am using chef_solo to do the configure management.
+	Note that I am using chef_solo to do the configure management and Laravel composer installer to install/configure Laravel.